Holy crap, Tom Brady has more playoff wins than 27 teams

 - Houston Texans: 3

 That leaves just five teams with more playoff wins than Brady.
-The San Francisco 49ers (31), Green Bay Packers (34), Dallas Cowboys (35), New England Patriots (36), and Pittsburgh Steelers (36).
+The San Francisco 49ers (31), Green Bay Packers (34), Dallas Cowboys (35), Pittsburgh Steelers (36), and New England Patriots (37).

 Brady has been really, really good for a really, really long time — just in case you needed another reminder.